Advancing Cancer Care – The Multidisciplinary Approach at OU Health Stephenson Cancer Center

 "We screen all patients for potential obstacles and connect them with our supportive resources, even providing many services at no cost to the patient if insurance won't cover it," Dr. Mannel said.
 "Our nutritionists, for example, are an invaluable part of the multidisciplinary team that insurance typically won't pay for with cancer patients."

 Underpinning this comprehensive model is an institutional commitment to research and continual advancement.
-At Stephenson Cancer Center, 20% of patients gain access to cutting-edge clinical trials exploring new therapies.
-This forward-thinking environment aims to not only provide the best current care but drive future improvements.
+At Stephenson Cancer Center, 20% of patients gain access to leading-edge clinical trials exploring new therapies.
+This forward-thinking environment aims to not only provide the best current care, but drive future improvements.

 If you or a family member is facing a cancer diagnosis, seeking care at a multidisciplinary cancer center can ensure you receive the highest level of personalized, comprehensive treatment.
 At Stephenson Cancer Center, this unified philosophy surrounds each patient with a full suite of medical and supportive resources, all working together to achieve the best possible results.